 I am not a cricket fan, I have spent many afternoons listening to the seemingly endless cricket matches my husband watches on the telly.
 Having said that, I have always fancied watching a live match though.
 I imagined with a picnic in hand the atmosphere would be very different to the boring stuff on TV.
 When 1st Central asked me to come to the Sussex Cricket Ground in Hove to watch a game as a family I was excited but also a little sceptical.
 It’s not easy to entertain a six year old for a few hours in a confined space!

 So, this is how we got on

 We came to see the Natwest T20 Blast, a game between Sussex Sharks and Kent Spitfires.
-If you’re a novice like me, then you should know this is actually quite a fast paced game with only one inning each side.
+If you’re a novice like me, then you should know this is actually quite a fast-paced game with only one inning each side.
 It means that there is a bit more action and actually quite exciting to watch.
-I was also informed by my husband that there were a few England players amongst the two teams, which he was very exited to see.
+I was also informed by my husband that there were a few England players amongst the two teams, which he was very excited to see.

 As well as the batting simulator, there was a balloon artist making balloon animals on request, and free face painting.
 Most of the kids enjoyed having sharks drawn on their arms.
 Not my son, he went for the full-face green monster! 🙂

 With me not eating gluten, we packed a picnic but we needn’t have worried.
 There was a great selection of food; a Jamaican Jerk BBQ, Paella (with vegetarian option) and the usual hot dogs, chips and burgers.
 Of course, you also always need to leave room for ice cream!

 What’s the verdict?